 - Always use a registered Electrical Contractor to carry out electrical work

 Outdoor Safety Tips

-- Never approach or touch fallen electricity wires as they are live and extremely dangerous
+- Never approach or touch fallen electricity wires.
+They may be live.

 - Never attach anything to an electricity pole or wire

-- Don't carry out any work near overhead wires or poles
+- Don't carry out work near overhead wires or poles.